nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 Printing the contents of an RTable on screen, in a user-friendly manner, is of course very important.
 To this end, the RTable.Core module of the DBFunctor package (which is also exported from the Etl.Julius module) includes the "printRTable" family of functions.
 These provide basically the following capabilities:

  - Printing with no column value formatting options
- - Formatted printing "a la printf"
+ - Column-formatted printing "a la printf"
  - Safe printing (formatted or not) in the presence of exceptions

 These are the topics of the next paragraphs.